Laredo Parental Rights Lawyers

-Our Corpus Christi Firm Is Ready to Advocate for Your Interests
+Our Texas Law Firm Is Ready to Advocate for Your Interests

 Whether you and the other parent of your child have divorced, separated, or were never married to begin with, it can be hard to understand how best to co-parent.
 There may be disagreements according to who should get custody or about a dispute regarding child support.
 This is why it's important to speak with a Laredo parental rights attorney.
 At the Law Offices of Rudy Santos, L.L.C., our experienced lawyers can provide you the legal advice and guidance to help you better understand the obligations both you and the other parent have to your children.

-The biggest question you need to answer during a parental rights dispute is who will get custody of your children.
-The responsibility each parent bears moving forward depends on how the court rules, with parents falling into one of two roles: custodial and non-custodial parent.
+The biggest question you need to answer during a parental rights dispute is who will get custody.
+The responsibility each parent bears moving forward depends on how the court rules, with parents falling into one of two roles:

-- Non-custodial parent: Has visitation rights, with the possibility of spending nearly an equal amount of time with the children.
+- Non-Custodial Parent: This parent has visitation rights, but does not have primary custody.
+Still, there is the possibility of them spending nearly an equal amount of time with the children.

 In the case of non-custodial parents, it's important to remember that even though you don't have primary custody, there are still some very important obligations you should expect to fulfill on behalf of your child.
 This can include financial support, but also ensuring you maintain an active presence in their life.
 Despite the differences between the separating spouses, both must come to see that the welfare of their children matters above all.